 How to Become an Apprentice

 To begin your apprenticeship journey, you must first have your trade selected.
-If you are unsure of which trade to pick, begin with Choose a Trade.
+If you are unsure of which trade to pick, begin by exploring our trade programs.

 In order to become an apprentice, you must have an employer who has agreed to hire you as an apprentice.